 A new campaign called Patagonia Be Useful has been launched, where they show customers mending their products, giving a second life to products, or using up Patagonia products.
 It’s a kind of reverse marketing.
 That’s opposed to showing people purchasing new products, it’s showing how they can get extended life out of the products instead.

-Now essentially what you want to think about here is, what are they creating for their customer?
-They’re looking at a value proposition of education.
-They’re showing their customer that they in fact can buy their product, and use them for a long period of time.
-By reinvesting and taking care of your current items in your wardrobe, you can get a longer life span, as well as decreasing the cost of having to keep purchasing an item over and over again.
+This is a great marketing technique, and it’s something that you as a small business can also take away, and apply to your business in the coming months and years.
+What is being created for the customer?
+The value is a proposition of education; showing the customer that they in fact can buy their products, and use them for a long period of time.
+By reinvesting and taking care of your current items in your wardrobe, you can get a longer life span, and decrease the cost of having to keep purchasing an item over and over again.

-These are not only ways of up-selling, because of course you’re showing them additional products that maybe you do or don’t carry, but you’re showing an interest in value into your customer’s purchasing history, as well as the items they currently have in their closet.
-This establishes you as not only a resource for them to go shopping to, but also a partner, in terms of their wardrobe and really adding value to their life in general.
+Perhaps once or twice a year, you can send out an email that gives them suggestions on adding cedar blocks, or buying special cashmere shampoos.
+These are not only ways of up-selling, because you’re showing them additional products that you may or may not carry.
+You’re also showing an interest in value in your customer’s purchasing history, as well as the items they currently have in their closets.
+This establishes you as not only a resource for them to go shopping to, but also a partner, in terms of their wardrobe, and really adding to their life in general.

 Need help launching or scaling your sustainable fashion brand?
 Get in touch.
 We’ll start with a 30 minute consultation session.
 Email us at firstname.lastname@example.org.